codecov/worker/README.md

 pip install -r requirements.txt
 ```

+### Environment variables

+In order to successfully run `make push`, you'll need to define the `CODECOV_WORKER_GCR_REPO_BASE` variable.
+See its use in [`Makefile`](Makefile) to understand what it's used for.
+An example is `gcr.io/your-project-here/codecov`.
+Codecov internal users, see [the env setup documentation](https://www.notion.so/sentry/Environment-variables-for-building-pushing-Docker-images-locally-3159e90c5e6f4db4bfbde8800cdad2c0?pvs=4) for our canonical defaults.

 ### Running Tests

 Then, try to run tests to see if the code is working.
 First get some postgres database running.
 Anything is fine.
 I like to spin a `postgres` docker (`docker run -d -p 5432:5432 postgres:9.6.16`).
 Then do